r0ckwav3/cs263/writeup.typ

   caption: [A strong reference cycle] )<dll_strong_cycle>

-The way that swift solves this is by introducing a number of "weak" pointers--as opposed to the normal "strong" pointers#footnote("https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/").
-The three kinds of weak pointers in swift are weak pointers, unowned pointers, and unsafe unowned pointers, which I will refer to as simply "unowned pointers".
+The way that swift solves this is by introducing a number of "weak" references--as opposed to the normal "strong" references#footnote("https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/").
+The three kinds of weak references in swift are weak references, unowned references, and unsafe unowned references, which I will refer to as simply "unowned references".
 All three of these can point to an object without increasing its reference count.
-What this also means is that all of these weak pointer types may end up pointing to an object whose reference count has reached 0 and therefore has been deinitialized.
-How the three weak pointer types handle that case is their main distinguishing feature:
+What this also means is that all of these weak reference types may end up pointing to an object whose reference count has reached 0 and therefore has been deinitialized.
+How the three weak reference types handle that case is their main distinguishing feature:
-- Weak pointers must be optional types and, when the referenced object is deinitialized, are automatically set to `nil`.
+- Weak references must be optional types and, when the referenced object is deinitialized, are automatically set to `nil`.
-- Unowned pointers panic when a user tries to reference them after deallocation
+- Unowned references panic when a user tries to reference them after deallocation
-- Unsafe pointers don't have any checks, and may allow the user to make use-after-free errors
+- Unsafe references don't have any checks, and may allow the user to make use-after-free errors

-Unsafe pointers, like the name suggests, violate the memory safety of swift and are therefore highly discouraged.
+Unsafe references, like the name suggests, violate the memory safety of swift and are therefore highly discouraged.
 When choosing between the other two options, swift suggests using the concept of ownership and lifetimes.
 If there are two (or more) objects which may cause a reference cycle, one of them should be designated as the "owner" of the other object and is typically the object with the longer lifetime -- the one which is created first and used last.
 If the owned object has a stictly shorter lifetime than the owner, then it should have a unowned reference, since there's no risk of panicking.
 On the other hand, if the owned object might live longer than the owner, weak references should be used.

-For example, in our linked list we typically keep a pointer to the head, so we should make the `next` reference be strong.
-However, we may want to pop the head of the list and then keep around everything else, so the `prev` pointer should be weak.
+For example, in our linked list we typically keep a reference to the head, so we should make the `next` reference be strong.
+However, we may want to pop the head of the list and then keep around everything else, so the `prev` reference should be weak.
 In @dll_code_weak we have the updated class definition, which leads to the references in @dll_weak_cycle.

 #figure(
   ```swift